Fodor's Expert Review Hôtel Château Bellevue

-16 rue de la Porte Québec City, Québec G1R 4M9 Canada
+16 rue de la Porte, Québec City, Québec G1R 4M9, Canada See on Map

 Behind the Château Frontenac, this 1898 hotel occupies four stately heritage houses with the same green roofing.
 It offers comfortable accommodations in a central location for sightseeing.
 Guest rooms are modern and many have a view of the St. Lawrence River.

 Call the hotel directly for the best rates (plus free breakfast), some astonishing packages and exclusive coupons for museums, restaurants, and boutiques.
 This is where you'll save the most money.

 While the decor lacks any kind of edge--nothing "pops" or delights--it's certainly classy and chic, with big television sets and a desk.
 Some rooms have floating hardwood floors, dormer windows, leather tub chairs, fireplaces, stone walls, and bay windows.

 YOU SHOULD KNOW The entry-level rooms have double beds, not Queens, and only the upgraded rooms have King beds.
 It's worth the extra $40-$50 for an upgraded room.